NJ and PA Report Staggering Growth in Gambling Revenues

 “New Jersey has become a huge part of our business,” said DraftKings co-founder and CEO Jason Robins.
 “It’s almost a third of our revenue at this point” despite the fact that less than 3 percent of the U.S. population lives there.”

-Legal online sports betting in Pennsylvania is a relatively new phenomena with July being only the second full month, so record figures will be the norm for several months to come.
+Legal online sports betting in Pennsylvania is a relatively new phenomenon with July being only the second full month, so record figures will be the norm for several months to come.

 Even so the total sports betting handle in the state reached $59.3m for the month, with $38.9m (65.6%) coming from online – expect that percentage to move closer to NJ’s 85% once more sportsbooks hit their stride.